 Wills Eye is firmly committed to our educational mission of providing residents, fellows, and the community of eye health professionals with a range and variety of educational opportunities that include not only the basics of ophthalmic medicine but also maximum access to the most sophisticated tools and technologies in the field.

 Indeed, ophthalmologists trained at Wills Eye Hospital are the inheritors of a great tradition in medical education that stems from the creation of the nation’s first ophthalmology residency program at Wills in 1839.
 For generations, Wills physicians have pioneered new treatments, surgical techniques, and training methods that have defined the field of ophthalmology and propelled Wills as a global leader in ophthalmic medicine and education.

-The surgical training curriculum at Wills is mentor-based, with residents assigned operative mentors who follow them during the surgical portion of their training.
-There are robust didactic lectures for all levels of skill acquisition on a daily basis, and surgery is taught in a graded responsibility fashion, whereby trainees are expected to complete tasks appropriate for their pre-requisite skill level.
+The resident surgical training curriculum at Wills is mentor-based, with residents assigned operative mentors who follow them during their second and third years.
+There are robust didactic lectures for all levels of skill acquisition, and surgery is taught in a graded responsibility fashion, whereby trainees are expected to complete tasks appropriate for their pre-requisite skill level.
 For a given grouped set of surgical tasks there are dedicated lectures and practice sessions that include virtual reality simulation and directed time in the microsurgical lab.
 These consist of bi-weekly sessions during a resident's first and second years, and more intensive group group sessions during the residents' senior year.
 Fellows are also granted access to the lab, as are all Wills faculty.
 Visiting attendings are able to use the lab to work on or investigate new techniques, and the lab is also open for industry to demonstrate new devices and adequately train practicing surgeons to use those devices.
 The lab is used in concert with Wills Eye continuing medical education, where lecture series can be paired with in-lab training.

 A Legacy of Outstanding Eye Care and Medical Training